MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 the third column is used to provide the reference that is controlling, in other MEF or external documents.

+In addition, terms defined in the standards referenced below are included in this document by reference and are not repeated in the table below:

+- MEF 55.1
+- MEF 57.2
+- MEF 79
+- MEF 80

 <table>
 <tr>
   <th>Term</th>